-Now you think everything will work smoothly, but you must be careful on how you build up window history.
-Remember we started by says that the List page has a layout with multiple tabs, each one with its own route (“/list/shoes”, “/list/hats”).
+Now you may think everything will work smoothly, but you must be careful about how your app is stacking up the window history.
+Remember, we started out by saying that the List page has a layout with multiple tabs, each one with its own route (“/list/shoes”, “/list/hats”).
+If we’d use

-route="/list/hats'" on your Tabs (read more about Tabs here), then window history will build up when switching between the tabs, simply because Vue Router pushes routes to the history.
-What you’d like instead is for your window history to stay the same, even if routes change.
+This incorrect behavior for apps is due to Vue Router pushing routes to the history by default.
+What you’d like instead, is for your window history length to stay the same, even if routes change.
 Fortunately, Vue Router comes to the rescue with the

-replace property which essentially replaces current route instead of pushing it further.
+replace property, which essentially replaces current route instead of pushing it as a new route.

 replace attribute (becoming

-route=" '...route...' " replace).
-This will replace the current route in window history rather than pushing it.
+to=" '...route...' " replace).
+This will replace the current route in the window history rather than pushing it.

-Always think on how you redirect your App to a new route, depending on what you want to achieve.
-Think if you really want to push a new route to window history or you want to “replace” the current route.
-Otherwise the phone/tablet “Back” button won’t work quite as expected and instead of finally exiting the App it will make you go through all routes in the reverse order they were visited.
-So when you hit back and go to Login page you’d expect another back to make the App exit, but it might make your App go to one of the List tabs, depending on how user navigation history.
+Always think about how you redirect your App to a new route, depending on what you want to achieve.
+Think if you really want to push a new route to window history or if you want to “replace” the current route.
+Otherwise the phone/tablet/browser “Back” button won’t work quite as expected.
+Instead of finally exiting the App, it will make you go through all the routes in the reverse order they were visited.
+So when you hit back and go to the Login page, you’d expect another back to make the App exit, but it might make your App go to one of the List tabs, depending on the user’s navigation history.